nsapsead/mabs/public/blog/1on1coaching.md

 Running a martial arts school is one of the most rewarding things you can do, but it can also be one of the most challenging.

 You're not just teaching techniques.
-You're managing timetables, refining programs, running events, upgrading systems and juggling business operations.
+You're managing timetables, refining programmes, running events, upgrading systems and juggling business operations.
 All while trying to grow your student base and stay inspired.

 **It's a lot.**